grtcdr/startpages/README.md

 npm install --global web-ext
 ```

-Got GNU/Linux?
-It should be available in your distribution's repositories.
+`web-ext` might be available in your distribution's package repositories.

 #### Building The Extension
 In your terminal: